Middle School/ High School

 Graduating From High School

 The National Down Syndrome Congress also shows that graduating from high school with a full diploma is a reality for many teens with Down syndrome.
 Emily Arthur from Draper, Utah not only graduated from Corner Canyon High School, but she spoke at her high school graduation.

 Planning for Life After High School

 Like with all students, planning for life after high school is important.
 The Center for Parent Information and Resources recommends that while students with Down syndrome are still in secondary school (about age 16), that the parents, IEP team, and the student should start planning for life as an adult with Down syndrome.
-This includes employment (with or without support). independent living and self-care skills, and possible higher education or vocational training.
-Learning how to connect with the adult service systems at this age is also recommended to parents and care givers.
+This includes employment (with or without support), independent living and self-care skills, and possibly higher education or vocational training.
+Learning how to connect with the adult service systems at this age is also recommended to parents and caregivers.
 The opportunities to live and work independently in the community have increased over the years for adults with Down syndrome, allowing them to continue to live meaningful lives.